I have discovered the joys

 his site yourself (www.daffodillane.com).

-He has a lovely family, and many of the postings, by his wife and
+He has a lovely family, and many of the entries, by his wife and him,

-him, are on that topic, but they careen recklessly down the road of
+are on that topic, but many articles careen recklessly down the road

 For example, the following